Can I work during my studies?

 How do I apply for a National Insurance Number?

 When making an application for a job, you are likely to be asked for a National Insurance (NI) number.
-Like all employed UK citizens, a contribution towards National Insurance will be deducted from your wages before you receive your pay.
+Everyone who is employed in the UK is required to contribute towards National Insurance and this will be deducted from your wages before you receive your pay.
+You will not have to pay any National Insurance on earnings below £12500.

 If you have never worked in the UK before, you will not have a National Insurance number but you will need to arrange to apply for one as soon as possible if you are intending to work.
-You can do this by contacting the local Benefits Agency office / Job Centre Plus on 0845 600 0643 Monday to Friday, 8am to 6pm.
+You can do this by contacting the National Insurance number application line on 0800 141 2075 or 0800 141 2438 Monday - Friday, 8am - 6pm.

 For more information about National Insurance contributions and making an application, please click here.